fberbert/tux-gpt/README.md

-## terminal-gpt
+## tux-gpt

-`terminal-gpt` is an interactive command-line tool that leverages GPT-based language models to provide intelligent, conversational assistance directly within your terminal.
+`tux-gpt` is an interactive command-line tool that leverages GPT-based language models to provide intelligent, conversational assistance directly within your terminal.
 It enables on-the-fly code generation, debugging help, technical explanations, and more—all without leaving the command-line environment.

-Designed for developers and tech enthusiasts, **terminal-gpt** streamlines workflows by integrating AI assistance seamlessly into terminal sessions, making complex tasks easier and faster to accomplish via intuitive, context-aware command-line interactions.
+Designed for developers and tech enthusiasts, **tux-gpt** streamlines workflows by integrating AI assistance seamlessly into terminal sessions, making complex tasks easier and faster to accomplish via intuitive, context-aware command-line interactions.

 ---